kuzudb/kuzu-blog/src/content/post/2025-06-10-entity-resolved-knowledge-graphs.md

 - Use Polars to preprocess the data for ingestion into Kuzu
 - Ingest the Senzing entities, OpenSanctions and Open Ownership subgraphs into a single Kuzu database
 - Query the graph to find relevant insights about entities of interest (e.g., "Abassin Badshah")
-- Use NetworkX to run graph algorithms on the graph to discover key players in the network
+- Use NetworkX to run graph algorithms on the graph to discover key players in the network (e.g., "Victor Nyland Poulsen")

 Senzing is a real-time, powerful entity resolution engine that can be used in high-impact scenarios like financial crime investigations, providing domain experts with high-quality